-On the mainland West Coast, all individuals of Japanese ancestry-two-thirds of them American-born citizens-were forced from their homes under Executive Order 9066, issued on February 19, 1942.
-They were rounded up and sent to temporary detention centers before being sent to live out the remainder of the war at isolated large-scale camps located throughout the western states and Arkansas.
+On the mainland, all individuals of Japanese ancestry living in California, southern Arizona, the western halves of Washington and Oregon, and the territory of Alaska were forced from their homes by military exclusion orders following Executive Order 9066, issued on February 19, 1942.
+They were rounded up and sent to temporary detention centers and then to isolated large-scale camps located throughout the western states and Arkansas, where most would spend the duration of the war years.
 The mass incarceration of 120,000 persons of Japanese ancestry was the largest forced removal of people in the history of the United States.

 In Hawai'i, by March 1943, Honouliuli Internment Camp had been constructed on O'ahu to intern citizens, resident aliens, and prisoners of war.
-The camp held approximately 320 internees and became the largest prisoner-of-war camp in Hawai'i with nearly 4,000 individuals from Korea, Okinawa, Taiwan, Japan, and Italy.
+The camp held approximately 400 internees and became the largest prisoner-of-war camp in Hawai'i with nearly 4,000 individuals from Korea, Okinawa, Taiwan, Japan, and Italy.
 Honouliuli was the last, largest, and longest-used World War II confinement site in Hawai'i; it closed in 1945 for civilian internees and may have been used into 1946 for prisoners-of-war.